Functions

 Description

-AtReturn the single character at a specified position in a text input, where 0 is the first position.
 To get a whole segment rather than a single character, use the Text Segment function.
 To search for a single character, use Find.

 Base64

-Return the base64 encoding of a string.
+Returns the Base64 encoding of a string.

 Base64 Decode

-Return text that is decoded from base64.
+Returns text that is decoded from Base64.

-ComposeCombines any text that you type and any fields you drag and drop in.
 At runtime, the text is combined with the values of the fields to generate a single text output.

 Concatenate

-Take two or more string inputs and combine them without spaces into a single text output.
+Takes two or more string inputs and combine them without spaces into a single text output.

 Find

-Find the first instance of a string within another string.
+Finds the first instance of a string within another string.

-Find LastSearch for the last match inside a text string, where 0 is the first position.
-The function card returns -1 if no match is found.
+Searches for the last match inside a text string, where 0 is the first position.

 Find Pattern

-Search text for the first match to a specified pattern using regular expressions.
+Searches text for the first match to a specified pattern using regular expressions.

 Length

-Calculate the number of characters in a string of text.
+Calculates the number of characters in a string of text.

 Random

-Return random text of a specified length.
+Returns random text of a specified length.

-ReplaceSearch and replace text.
+Searches and replaces text.

-Replace PatternsFind and replace any matched multiple patterns with a single value.
-For any find and replace that looks for a single text or pattern, use Replace.
+For a find and replace function that looks for a single text or pattern, use Replace.

-SplitSplit text into a list of text segments separated by commas or another specified delimiter.
+Splits text into a list of text segments separated by commas or another specified delimiter.

-Text SegmentExtract text from a string value.
+Extracts text from a string value.

 To Lower Case